Donald Hugh Nagle

-Donald Nagle was an American marine, karate expert and instructor.
+Donald Nagle was an American karate expert and instructor, as well as a Marine.

 Biography

-Nagle was a Marine; in the mid-1950s he was stationed on Okinawa, in the Ryukyu Islands off the coast of Japan.
+Nagle was a Marine; in July 1956 he was stationed on Okinawa, in the Ryukyu Islands off the coast of Japan.
 There he studied karate under Tatsuo Shimabuku, who had started the Isshin-Ryu school.
 He was promoted to 8th-degree black belt in 1966.

 The IIKA (International Isshinryu Karate Association) promoted Don Nagle to 9th-Degree black belt on November 2, 1984.

-He died on August 23, 1999, a day after heart surgery at the age 61.
+He died on August 23, 1999, a day after heart surgery at age 61.